Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 **What happened in the code above?**

-- We created a `connection` instance of the `Connection` class using the `new` constructor, passing the function `clusterApiUrl` which returns the RPC endpoint URL of the given Solana cluster. `PYTH_NETWORKS.DEVNET` is a constant defined in the file `types/index.ts`.
-Slightly more verbose than supplying the string "devnet", though it is more readable and in this way we are not hardcoding the value.
+- We created a `connection` instance of the `Connection` class using the `new` constructor, and passing the function `clusterApiUrl` which returns the RPC endpoint URL of the given Solana cluster. `PYTH_NETWORKS.DEVNET` is a constant defined in the file `types/index.ts`.
+Slightly more verbose than supplying the string "devnet", though it is more readable and in this way we are not hard-coding the value.
 - We're passing the `checked` boolean to the `getPythData` function to operate starting/stopping the price feed using the antd toggle component.
-- After registering the `onPriceChange` callback on the `pythConnection`, we can perform any actions necessary for our app to function - Using conditional statements to change the behavior of the app depending on the product symbol, price or confidence interval.
+- After registering the `onPriceChange` callback on the `pythConnection`, we can perform any actions necessary for our app to function.
+Using conditional statements to change the behavior of the app depending on the product symbol, price or confidence interval.
 - `\xB1` is the escaped Hex code for the Unicode character `±`, "plus or minus" - indicating the following value is the confidence interval.
 - We need to provide a way to stop listening to the price feed, in this case when the toggle switch component is turned off it will call `pythConnection.stop()`, removing the callback.